 Assessment of the patient with nystagmus

-The degree to which these patients can be assessed depends on the patient's age and their ability to co-operate with instructions.
-A history and some degree of examination should be possible in most patients - even very young babies should look with interest at brightly coloured objects or the light of a pen torch.
+The degree to which the condition can be assessed depends on the patient's age and ability to co-operate with instructions.
+Some history and examination are possible in most patients, as even very young babies should look with interest at brightly coloured objects or the light of a pen torch.

-- Ask about onset: the age will help determine which type of nystagmus this is and hence point to a possible diagnosis.
+- Ask about age of onset: this will help determine which type of nystagmus it is and hence point to a possible diagnosis.

-- It is helpful to know when it occurs and when (if at all) it ceases - accommodation and sleep are two occasions to enquire about specifically.
+- Ask when it occurs and when/whether it ceases - accommodation and sleep are two occasions to enquire about specifically.

-- Related systemic symptoms - particularly with regards to the nervous system - are highly relevant.
+- Related systemic symptoms - particularly with regard to the nervous system - are highly relevant.